2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 **Table 1**: Summary table showing the mean abundance values for the top 15 genera present among all three sample types.

-In addition to a minimum of 5-10 figures/tables (and associated captions), you should include sufficient text in this section to describe what your findings were.
-Remember that in the results section you just describe what you found, but you don't interpret it - that happens in the discussion.
-2-3 pages.

 Discussion
 ==========